Svanteberg/Virtual-EEG-electrodes/step-by-step_demo.md

 # Step-by-step demo

-This demo will create a set of artificial data to work with, train a network of type GN1, generate new data which will then be visualized.
+This demo will set up an Anaconda environment, create a set of artificial data to work with, train a network of type GN1 on the data, generate new data which will then be visualized.

 ## A. Setting up Anaconda environment